-This project is delivered in partnership with all orders of government, the University Health Network (UHN) Gattuso Centre for Social Medicine and the United Way of Greater Toronto (UWGT).
-The support services model for this site will be developed by UHN Gattuso Centre for Social Medicine, the City of Toronto and community partners.
-It will incorporate a range of health and social services to be delivered onsite.
-Through this partnership with UHN, residents will also be connected to primary care and other health services within the hospital’s Parkdale campus.
+The support services model for this site was developed by UHN Gattuso Centre for Social Medicine, the City and its community partners.
+It is centred on integrating social determinants of health such as housing and food security, into care delivery and partnering with community organizations to improve the quality of care provided to vulnerable and marginalized populations.
+A range of health and social services are available onsite, and through the partnership with UHN, residents will also be connected to primary care and other health services within the hospital’s Parkdale campus.

 Image from ground breaking ceremony at 150 Dunn Avenue